Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

 \subsubsection{Topic Switching \& Discontinuous Reasoning}

-Real conversations often shift topics or return to earlier subjects after a detour.
-Such discontinuities pose difficulties for LLMs, which may either wrongly carry over context from the previous topic or fail to recall the relevant earlier context when a topic is resumed.
-For example, after discussing topic A, then briefly B, a question about A again might confuse the model or lead to a non-sequitur response.
-Current models have trouble with this kind of context management – they do not truly pause and resume threads of conversation like humans.
-Instead, models either treat each turn in isolation (losing the prior thread) or conflate unrelated context.
-Effective attention re-allocation is required for handling topic switches, yet remains unsolved.
-Recent benchmarks like MT-Bench~\citep{zheng2023judging} and MT-Bench-101~\citep{bai2024mt} contain category shifts to test this, and results indicate that even top-tier models often break coherence when the conversation flow is non-linear.
-Better mechanisms for tracking multiple conversation topics and context segmentation are needed.
+Real conversations frequently shift topics or revisit earlier threads after detours, posing significant challenges for LLMs.
+Models either fail to retain the prior thread when a topic is resumed or inappropriately carry over context from an unrelated topic---neither behavior matching human conversational fluency.
+Effective attention re-allocation across non-linear dialogue flows remains unsolved.
+Benchmarks such as MT-Bench \citep{zheng2023judging} and MT-Bench-101 \citep{bai2024mt} explicitly test category shifts, and even top-tier models frequently break coherence under non-linear conversation flows.
+Better mechanisms for tracking multiple concurrent topics and segmenting context are needed.